MBB-team/VBA-toolbox/_wiki/ktom.md

 `options.inG.indlevel=defIndlev(level, NtotPar)`

 where `level` is the player's ToM sophistication level, and `NtotPar` is the total number of hidden evolution and observation parameters for k-ToM players (here, `NtotPar=3`: volatility, temperature and bias).

-The conditions for applying the existing k-ToM model are as follows:

-- the game has to be a 2X2 (2 players, 2 alternative actions) game.
-- the structure of the utillity function of k-ToM's opponent is fixed, but does not need to be identical as k-ToM's.
-- some additional behavioural forces (e.g., perseveration and/or directed exploration) may be easily inserted in k-ToM's observation function.

 Once the model has been inverted, one may be willing to recover and interpret the estimated hidden states.
 The indexing is a bit tricky here, essentially because it depends upon k (`f_kToM.m` is recursive):